 All guests receive a consultation from the on-site Doctor, Dr Shahuja.
 She discusses your lifestyle, exercise routine and dietary requirements and also what goals you wish to achieve from the experience at Shreyas.
 From this, a tailor-made schedule is created for the duration of your stay.
 Our schedule consisted of yoga twice a day, meditation every day, yoga nidra, pranayama, two spa treatments and a day trip to the local villages and an orphanage that is funded by the retreat.
 So who said a retreat is about putting your feet up?

 Dr Shahuja was very attentive and genuinely interested in what we were saying.
 She went onto explain that this personal service planning is very important to the resort to ensure all clients’ needs are catered for.
-This was evidenced when we later returned to our cottage to find that a hot water bottle had been delivered to alleviate the stiff neck Tara had been suffering with in the UK.
+This was evidenced when we later returned to our cottage to find that a hot water bottle had been delivered to alleviate the stiff neck Tara had been suffering within the UK.
 Again, at dinner, the chef had prepared a dish especially for us using coconut milk instead of cow’s milk due to our preference of alternatives to cow’s milk.
-When retiring for the evening, we had requested a bedtime ‘sleep’ tea which was provide throughout our stay.
+When retiring for the evening, we had requested a bedtime ‘sleep’ tea which was provided throughout our stay.

 We were prescribed ‘Hatha’ yoga which is available to anyone of any age, whether you have any yoga experience or not.
 This type of yoga was described ‘as the root of all yoga’, a branch that focuses on physical health and mental well-being.
 Using breath as the main teaching point of focus along with the postures brings a sound body and clear mind.